“Our aim is to provide a safe, entertaining and memorable day out for all our guests.”

 We currently offer free on-site parking and 41 dedicated spaces for wheelchair users located adjacent to the entrance to the Lost City Plaza.
 This parking area is on a tarmac surface and on a slight decline towards the Lost City Plaza entrance.
 A valid Blue Badge must be displayed at all times, although special arrangements can be made for guests who do not have a Blue Badge and still need priority parking.
 Please advise a member of staff on arrival.

-Disabled access toilets are located in the main car park area, the Dino Diner, Treetops Pavilion, Cellarz, the Discovery Trail and Adventure Theme Park area.
+Disabled access toilets are located in the main car park area, Dino Diner, Treetops Pavilion, Cellarz, the Discovery Trail and Adventure Theme Park area.
 All toilets have level access for wheelchairs, lever arm taps to low basins and hand rails.
 Toilets in Dino Diner, Treetops Pavilion and Adventure Theme Park area also have an emergency pull cord.
-Adult changing facilities can be made available by informing a member of staff.
-No RADAR key is needed to access the toilets.
+Adult changing facilities are available in the main car park toilet block.
+This is a 12m2 Changing Places approved Adult Changing Room with an adjustable changing table, WC and fixed wash basin.
+Unfortunately there is no shower facility.
+The room is fitted with an XY track system and powered hoist with a Standard 2 point spreader bar – no harnesses are provided.
+This facility will require a RADAR key, keys are available from the Main Reception if required, with a driving license or similar left as a returnable deposit.
+The Disabled Toilets do not require a RADAR key.

 The First Aid post is located between the Discovery Trail and the Amusement Area.
 Kindly note: First Aid staff are unable to dispense pills, potions or sprays.
-A trained first aider is resident in every area of the Park and a First Responder is on site at all times.
+A trained first aider is resident in every area of the Park, please ask a member of staff for assistance.

 When purchasing your wristbands to use the rides in the Adventure Theme Park, please don’t hesitate to mention you have a carer with you.
 Carers can access the rides for free on a one-to-one basis if proof of disability can be provided.
 Additionally, if a person struggles with queues, they are allowed to queue at the exit of the ride.
 Please mention this to the member of staff at the Wristband Office and they will provide you with a sticker.
 This sticker then needs to be presented to the Ride Operator at each of the rides you wish to use.